Syrian cultural caravan: Painting

-Ahmad Kaddour: Born in Syria, he studies in the Damascus Faculty of Fine Arts.
-He graduates in 1985.
+Ahmad Kaddour: Born in Syria, he studied in the Damascus University Faculty of Fine Arts and graduated in 1985.
 He also studied in École nationale supérieure des Beaux-Arts based in Paris.
 His media are diverse, encompassing painting, drawing, video and screen-printing.
 Beyond this artistic creations, he has also published two books: Seattle in 1994 and Quleques heures, quelques hivers in 1998.
-He has finally been leading workshops in Paris since 2008.
+He has taught workshops in Paris since 2008.

 Akram Al Halabi: He was born in Majdal Shams in 1980.
 He studied visual art techniques at the art house of Bait al Fan between 1997 and 2000.
 His teacher was Wael Tabard.
 He also studied in Ammam, Jordan, in Damascus, Syria, as well as in Vienna, Austria, and Sweden.
-He is a founding member and volunteer at F. Mudarris Center of Arts.
+He is a founding member and volunteer at Fatheh Mudarris Center of Arts.

 Ali Kaaf: He was born of Syrian parents in Oran, Algeria, in 1977.
 He studied art both at Beirut Faculty of Fine Arts in Lebanon, and Berlin University of Arts in Germany.
 He uses several materials including videos, photographies as well as glass and paper to explore themes of erosion and resistance.
 He won in 2001 several awards: the Young Collector's at the Rome MAXXI Museum, the DAAD-Preis UdK, the AIR Honor Award from Berkeley's KAL.

 Amjad Wardeh: He was born in 1984 and studied at the Faculty of Fine Arts in Damascus.
 Amjad worked in several organisations.
 He was in charge of the animation for the Syrian national broadcasting company.
 He was also artistic director for the newspaper Baladna.
 Finally, he was assistant professor at Damascus Faculty of Fine Arts.

 Bahram Hajou: He was born in 1952 in Syria.
-He studied in Düsseldorf Acaremy of Fine Arts and still now lives in Germany.
+He studied in Düsseldorf Academy of Fine Arts and still now lives in Germany.
 His work focuses on human solitude as well as German Expressionism.

 Bernard Gortais: Painter and multimedia artist.
 He participated to several exhibitions based in France, from Galerie 14 in Toucy, France, to Gazibul Theatre Company in 2013 and finally Galerie Keller in Paris in 2014.

 Ernest Pignon-Ernest: Pioneer of French urban art, he was born in Nice in 1942.
 His main media are paintings stuck on buildings, black chalk drawings, and serigraphs.
 He is very politically involved, from his art series to the artist organisation "Artists of the world against apartheid" he founded with Antonio Saura and Jacques Derrida in 1974.